alistairmatthews/sccode/readme.md

   - Use midi messages to switch from one loop to another
 - Patches
   - Each patch is a combination of all the above.
+  - One patch per song.
+  - Use buses to tie 'em together
+  - patch includes patterns for instruments
+  - patch includes midi pedal bindings

 Each instrument, effects, loop, and control object should be a class (and maybe a quark) so it can be re-used in more than one patch.